Bhujangasana is one of the Hatha Yoga Poses found mentioned in medieval Hatha Yoga Texts like Hatha Yoga Pradipika and Gheranda Samhita.

 The following postures are variations that belong to the group Cobra Pose.

 After getting mastery over Cobra Pose, one may consider the other variations in the same group.

-It activates Kundalini.
+- It activates Kundalini.
 Besides this, this pose activates Muladhara, Svadhistana, Manipura, Anahata, and Visuddhi Chakras.

-Cobra Pose improves digestion.
+- Cobra Pose improves digestion.

-This pose strengthens the shoulders and arms.
+- Additionally, this pose strengthens the shoulders and arms.

-Cobra Pose straightens the spine and helps in improving height.
+- Cobra Pose straightens the spine and helps in improving height.